ballerina-platform/ballerina-distribution/examples/http-client-query-parameter/http_client_query_parameter.md

 # HTTP client - Query parameter

-The `http` module provides first class support for specifying URL query parameters as resource method argument.
-The supported types are `string`, `int`, `float`, `boolean`, `decimal`, and the `array` types of the aforementioned types.
+The `http` module provides first-class support for specifying URL query parameters as resource method arguments.
+The supported types are `string`, `int`, `float`, `boolean`, `decimal`, and `array` types of the aforementioned types.
 The query param type can be `nil` as well.

 ::: code http_client_query_parameter.bal :::